Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 CALL MAPDRV(<drive>)
 ```

 Maps the specified drive to its default value.
 If at boot time the drive was unmapped or was mapped to an MSX-DOS driver, then the drive will be reverted to its original mapping state.
-Otherwise, an automatic mapping procedure will be performed (the procedure is equal to the one performed at boot time except that "active" partition flags will not be checked; see _[3.2.
+Otherwise, an automatic mapping procedure will be performed (the procedure is equal to the one performed at boot time; see _[3.2.
 Booting Nextor](#32-booting-nextor)_ for more details); this may or may not result in the drive having the same mapping it had at boot time, depending on which devices are available and how the other drives are mapped.

 ```
 CALL MAPDRV(<drive>, -3)